 To apply for funding for a physics education project, you must register on our grant management system, Flexi-Grant.
 Once you have registered, select the Physics Education Grants from the available grants page.
 For more information on how to register, please see the Flexi-Grant User Guide.

-There is one round of funding each term, with the current round closing on Monday 2 December 2019.
+There is one round of funding each term; spring term funding is now open, with a deadline for applications of 27 March.
 Successful applicants will be notified within two months of the closing date.

 All applicants must be based in the UK and working predominantly in England.
 Most applicants are expected to be charities and education establishments – it is rare that funding will be given to a profit-making organisation.